Derinzed/CTMock/README.md

 CTM and traditional frameworks serve different needs — it's all about choosing the best tool for your project.

-Roadmap
+# Roadmap
  Expand built-in matchers (IsGreaterThan, IsLessThan, etc.)

- Add support for mock actions (e.g., throw, invoke callbacks)

- Simplify setup macros even further
+ Add support for mock actions (e.g., throw, invoke callbacks) Simplify setup macros even further

- Publish CMake package

- Add user-contributed examples

-License
+# License
-(MIT License or your choice.)

-Contributions
-Pull requests, feature suggestions, and feedback are very welcome!
+MIT

-If you have ideas for new matchers, better ergonomics, or integrations, please open an Issue or PR.
+If you have ideas for new matchers, matcher statements, better ergonomics, or integrations, please open an Issue or PR.

 ⭐ Star this repository if you find CTM useful!
 Together we can grow a modern alternative for C++ testing, one compile-time mock at a time.